 A close working relationship in and of itself does not rise to the level of the special relationship required to impose a retention obligation.
 In Andra Group, LP v.
-IDA Software Group, Inc., the court examined whether a non-party project management limited liability company ("p202") for plaintiff Andra's software development project had a duty to preserve certain information prior to receipt of a subpoena from defendant JDA.40 Andra had hired p202 to manage the software development project that was the basis for the dispute between Andra and JDA.41 In its subpoena, JDA sought a number of items from p202, including telephone recordings between Andra's CEO and p202's project manager.
-42 Prior to receipt of the subpoena, however, p202 had deleted those recordings.
-43 p202's project manager testified at a deposition that he did not keep or archive the recordings once p202 had completed work on the project and been paid by Andra.44 p202's project manager also testified that p202 did not have a document or email retention policy, nor did it have, at the time the evidence was deleted, a practice or custom for storing digital, video, tape, or audio recordings.
-45 p202's project manager further testified that prior to the subpoena from JDA, Andra's CEO informed him that she was considering litigation against JDA, and that despite this communication from Andra's CEO, p202 did not have a litigation hold in place until it was served with JDA's subpoena in the matter.
-46 IDA filed a motion for civil contempt against p202 regarding its deletion of agree to preserve an item of evidence and thereby enter into an enforceable contract." (citing Koplin, 734 P.2d at 1179)); see also Tassin, 2017 WL 9963365, at 1 ("[D]uty [to preserve] may extend to a non-party . . . when the non-party enters into an agreement to preserve the evidence sought to be obtained." (internal citation omitted)).
+JDA Software Group, Inc., the court examined whether a non-party project management limited liability company ("p202") for plaintiff Andra's software development project had a duty to preserve certain information prior to receipt of a subpoena from defendant JDA.40 Andra had hired p202 to manage the software development project that was the basis for the dispute between Andra and JDA.41 In its subpoena, JDA sought a number of items from p202, including telephone recordings between Andra's CEO and p202's project manager.42 Prior to receipt of the subpoena, however, p202 had deleted those recordings.43 p202's project manager testified at a deposition that he did not keep or archive the recordings once p202 had completed work on the project and been paid by Andra.
+44 p202's project manager

+^{37.} Holmes v.
+Amerex Rent-A-Car, 710 A.2d 846, 850 (D.C.
+1998).